OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:35

-nor by the earth, for it is His footstool; nor by Jerusalem, for it is the city of the great King.
+nor by the earth, for it is His resting place; nor by Jerusalem, for it is the city of the great King.

 ## Matthew 5:36